jonasjberg/autonameow/tests/README.md

 These tests will hit a lot of systems, depending on the test case.
 The proper name would probable be "functional tests" or "system tests"..

-Regression test source files share the common prefix `regression_test_`.
+Regression tests are located in the `tests/regression` directory.

 Regression test cases are executed sequentially, each using a fresh instance of `autonameow`.
 Only a few parts of the system are patched; execution time